Resurgent retailers help UK's FTSE to extend winning run

 By Alistair Smout

-LONDON, Jan 19 Britain's main share index rose on Monday, extending a strong run, with retailers such as Tesco among the biggest gainers in response to a more upbeat view of the sector following a better than expected Christmas period.
+LONDON, Jan 19 Britain's top share index rose on Monday, extending a recent winning run, with retailers such as Tesco among the top gainers as sentiment improved on the sector following a better than expected Christmas period.

-Electronics retailer Dixons Carphone rose 4.8 percent, one of the biggest risers in the FTSE 100 index , with traders citing optimism ahead of the company's first ever Christmas trading update following the merger of Dixons and Carphone Warehouse last year.

-Shares in Tesco rose 1.4 percent after Morgan Stanley raised its stance on the shares to "overweight" from "equal weight" and added them to its "best ideas" list.
+Shares in Tesco, the world's third-biggest retailer, rose 2.1 percent after Morgan Stanley raised its stance on the shares to "overweight" from "equal weight" and added them to its "best ideas" list.

-Analysts at Morgan Stanley said the market was underestimating how far margins could improve, following a Christmas period in which sales declined less than expected.
+Analysts at Morgan Stanley believe that the market is underestimating how far margins could improve, following a Christmas period in which sales declined less than expected.

-The FTSE 350 Retail sector was up 1.6 percent, and has gained more than 10 percent in the last month.
+The FTSE 350 Retail sector was up 1.3 percent, and has gained over 10 percent in the last month.

 "Expectations have been so low that the sector was oversold heading into the Christmas period, anticipating dreadful numbers.
-While the figures weren't hugely impressive, they did suggest the decline in the sector is coming to an end," IG market analyst David Madden, said.
+While the figures weren't hugely impressive, they did suggest the decline in the sector is coming to an end," said IG market analyst David Madden.

-The index extended gains in the early afternoon, with traders citing comments from the head of the International Monetary Fund that the European Central Bank should share risk if it embarks on bond buying, as the market expects it will on Thursday.

-Volumes were light, with the FTSE 100 trading less than half of its 90 day average volume by 1452 GMT.
+Electronics retailer Dixons Carphone rose 3.3 percent, the top FTSE 100 gainer, with traders citing optimism ahead of the companies first ever Christmas trading update, following the merger of Dixons and Carphone Warehouse last year.

-The index underperformed a 1 percent rise for Germany's DAX and a 1.5 percent gain on Italy's FTSE MIB, with UK market hindered by its large exposure to commodity-related shares.
+However, the index underperformed a 0.5 percent rise for Germany's DAX and a 0.9 percent gain on Italy's FTSE MIB , with UK shares hindered by its large exposure to commodity-related shares.

-Mining shares fell ahead of data from China, which is expected to report on Tuesday that its economic growth slowed to 7.2 percent in the fourth quarter, the weakest since the global financial crisis.
+Mining shares fell before data from China, which is expected to report on Tuesday that its economic growth slowed to 7.2 percent in the fourth quarter, the weakest since the global financial crisis.

-China stocks suffered their biggest one-day percentage drop since the global financial crisis on Monday, hit by record falls for banks.
+China stocks suffered their biggest one-day percentage drop since the global financial crisis on Monday, hit by record falls for banks as authorities battled market speculation that fuelled a late 2014 spurt in share prices.

-The UK mining index fell 1.5 percent, with Glencore, BHP Billiton and Rio Tinto, down 1.9-1.4 percent.
-The sector has fallen nearly 20 percent in two months.

-"Tomorrow we have data out of China, which is set to be poor, but I think a lot of that is in the price.
-With so much negativity already in the price, I'd buy the dips on the major miners," Zeg Choudhry, managing director of LONTRAD, said.
+"Lots of the miners listed in London have vast exposure to the Chinese market, and the clamp-down overnight on margin lending in China is triggering fears over Chinese growth," IG's Madden said.

+"Any sign that China is wavering could make demand for these minerals decline, and see the FTSE continue to underperform its European counterparts."

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan